 Research Insights: Balancing innovation and sustainability

 Consortium-based open source software (COSS) development is a strategic alternative to in-house development and commercial acquisition.
-However, developers may struggle with seemingly opposing forces—exploration (innovation) and exploitation (sustainability)—that compete for resources.
+However, developers may struggle with competing forces—exploration (innovation) and exploitation (sustainability)—which compete for resources.

-They found that exploration and exploitation can be balanced effectively to support both openness and long-term viability.
+The authors found that exploration and exploitation—often seen as inherently inconsistent and adversarial—can be balanced effectively to support both openness and long-term viability.
 In fact, innovation and sustainability can support one another across multi-level collaboration enabled by modular technical and organizational design.

 View paper posted in the Journal of Strategic Information Systems, May 3, 2021: Sustaining collaborative software development through strategic consortium.